 Difference between Subgrade and Subbase:

-The term sub grade soil generally means the soil beneath whatever is being constructed.
+The term sub grade soil generally means the soil beneath any types of construction.

 And subbase is the layer of aggregate material placed on the subgrade on which the base course layer is located.